-In July of 2012, Thomas launched a crowd-funding campaign to resurrect development of ADOM, giving the game one last chance to grow and reach its potential before development would be retired permanently.
+In July of 2012, Thomas launched a crowd-funding campaign to resurrect development of ADOM, giving the game one last chance to grow and try to reach its full potential before development could be retired permanently.
 The campaign was successful, reaching 188% of its goal.
-Promised new features include:
+Promised new features included:

-- Tons of new content, such as new playable races and classes, new story and quests, new unique monsters, new legendary artifacts, new locations, new corruptions, etc.
+- Lots of new content, including new playable races and classes, new story and quests, new unique monsters, new artifacts, new locations, new corruptions, and more.

-- Improved presentation with tile support and a complete custom tileset, a new manual, audio and music, and UI enhancements
+- Improved presentation with tile support and a complete custom tileset, a new user manual, audio and music, and UI usability enhancements

 - Achievements and global leaderboards

 - Countless bug fixes and balance tweaks

 - There will continue to be a free version and it will continue to be released for lots of platforms (Windows, Linux, MacOS, Amiga, NetBSD, FreeBSD, etc.)

 - A paid Steam version with some bonus features separate from the free core game